leoleovich/grafsy/README.md

 ## Base

 - clientSendInterval - the interval, after which client will send data to graphite.
-In seconds
+In seconds.
+Must me <= 60.
 - maxMetrics - Maximum amount of metrics, which will be processed in one ClientSendTimeout In case of problems with connection/amount of metrics, this configuration will take up to maxMetrics\*clientSendInterval\*50(AVG size of metric) = 5MB of data on disk.
     Also these 2 params are exactly allocating memory.